aabmets/indie-ad-authchat/README.md

 ## Limitations

 + Because this version of PocketBase that is used for this project does not support server-side functions,
-it is not possible to log out a user from server side when the client becomes unresponsive.
+it is not possible in a reasonable manner to log out a unresponsive client which has failed to log out itself.
 It could be done unreasonably, whereby each client would have to track the heartbeat of every other
-logged-in user, but this is not scalable for larger userbases.
+logged-in client, but this is not scalable to larger userbases.